Tërbaç

-Tërbaç is a community in the Vlorë County, southwestern Albania.
-At the 2015 local government reform it became part of the municipality Himarë.
+Tërbaç is a village in Hore-Vranisht municipal area, Himarë and it is in Vlorë County, in southwestern Albania.
+It is located on the face of mount Çika and it is close to the river of Shushicë.
+Tërbaç is nearby the villages of Brataj, Vranisht, Lepenicë, Dukat, Gjorm and Mesaplik.

 Location

-The village is located at the foothills of the Ceraunian Mountains and is adjacent to the village of Dukat, Brataj, Mesaplik, Vranisht, Palasë, Dhërmi.
-The area is rugged and mountainous, and is host to many streams and passes.
+Tërbaç is a mountainous village in Vlorë County, southwestern Albania, located within the Horë-Vranisht administrative unit of the Himarë municipality.
+Nestled between the Akrokeraunian and Lungarë mountain ranges at an elevation of about 514 meters, it lies roughly 41 kilometers southeast of the city of Vlorë.
+The area is known for its dramatic landscapes, proximity to the Karaburun Peninsula, and rich biodiversity.
+Historically significant, Tërbaç has seen human activity since prehistoric times, with archaeological finds such as coins and bronze artifacts, and has played roles in anti-Ottoman resistance and World War II.
+Its remote setting and deep cultural roots make it a unique and historically rich part of southern Albania.

 History

 The origins of the village are tied to the Qafa e Shengjergjit, which was used in ancient times as a caravan route between the ancient city of Orikum and more inland cities, where we can mention Hora, Cerje, Amantia, etc. In the Tërbaç river, there are found the legs of the ancient bridge 2500–3000 years old of Bogdan.
 But there are also toponyms in Tërbaç like "Pellazg Tomb" or "Elim's Neck", which shed light on the idea that it has been inhabited since prehistoric times.
 Between the two mountain ranges, Akrokeraune and Lungarë, where the Akrokeraune are hit by the Karaburun mountain range, lies the divine village of Tërbaç.
 From the data found in the village of Tërbaç, from some excavations from 1969, they showed a settlement of the 4th century BC and earlier.
 There were earthenware vessels, a bronze atelier figure, bronze coins with Zeus-bolt and Zeus-snake.
 This Information was taken by An archaeological look at the Shushica valley (Damian Komata).
 The coins found in Tërbaç are unique and together with the coins found in Amantia, are the main and only coins of the period of Amants.
 The bronze atelier found in Tërbaç means that the inhabitants of this great place were civilised since the beginnings of civilization.
 Tërbaç is also known about its unique kind of dog in the world, the strongest dog "Molos", ore Tërbaç dog.
 This kind of dog was used by Aleksandër the Great.
 It is also known for its fauna and flora and for the many contrasts of weather, relief, geology, etc. This territory is known from prehistoric dates till nowadays for bravery, wisdom, hospitality, trust and a lot of other virtues.
 In the Middle Ages, in Shengjergj, there was a great civilization, verified by ceramics in every corner of the village, by toponyms and other archaeological evidence.
 Eventually the trail of Qafa e Shengjergjit was forgotten by merchants and now it is only used by sheepherders in contemporary times and by tourists sometimes.